thrivecart/api-demo/README.md

 Permission is granted using OAuth 2.
 Our access tokens do not require refreshing.
 A user can revoke your platform's access from inside their ThriveCart account, so you will need to handle the permissions being revoked.

-## Getting your client ID & client secret
+## Getting your client credentials
-The ThriveCart API is currently by invitation only.
-You can [contact us at support](https://support.thrivecart.com) to request access.
+See [our developer site](https://developers.thrivecart.com/) to register an application or to see how to create an API key to access your own ThriveCart account.

 Your use of the API will be monitored, and is rate-limited to 60 requests per minute, per account that your application is connected to.
 This should be more than enough for normal usage, but you can contact us to discuss and request an increase if needed.
+Note that we do not preemptively increase rate limits.

 ## Switching out of test mode
 By default, this example suite (not the underlying SDK) runs in test mode.
 This is specified in the `bootstrap.php` file.
 When you're ready with your integration, remove that line to switch to live mode.